-RESOURCES FOR ABUSED WOMEN AND THEIR CHILDREN
+RESOURCES FOR ABUSED WOMEN, THEIR CHILDREN, AND OTHERS

 The books, videos, websites, and organizations listed on these pages offer support, guidance, and inspiration to abused women.
 There is also wonderful information in these resources for friends and family wishing to assist a woman who is being mistreated in a relationship, and for community activists seeking to confront the wider social problem of abuse and violence.
 Although most of these resources refer to “domestic violence” or “battering,” they are almost all equally relevant to women who have experienced verbal, economic, or sexual coercion.

 HOTLINES, WEBSITES, AND BOOKS ON ABUSIVE RELATIONSHIPS

 National Domestic Violence Hotline for the United States and Canada: 1 (800) 799-SAFE